The Minnesota Geriatrics ECHO

-Help us create an interactive community of practice to advance improvements in COVID-19 preparedness, safety, and infection control in nursing homes and assisted living facilities.
+Help us create an interactive community of practice to advance improvements in the care of persons who are aging.

 How Does It Work?